ImperialCollegeLondon/RSEBlog/docs/posts/20241216_30day_map_challenge.md

 QGIS is incredibly powerful.
 It can handle various tasks, from thematic maps to geospatial analysis and interactive visualizations.
 Despite its capabilities, I had never used it before.
 So, I saw this as an ideal opportunity to learn something new and challenge myself.

 For my initial map, I opted for simplicity and focused on visualizing the East African Region.
-I found a  detailed dataset from [Natrual Earth Hub](https://www.naturalearthdata.com/) that was recommended  in my tutorial for QGIS.
-Once I found the data I needed, setting up the map was the next challenge.
-Since I had no idea what I was doing, it took some time to get up to speed and produce a map I was happy with as shown in the Figure above.
+I found a detailed dataset from [Natural Earth Hub](https://www.naturalearthdata.com/) that was recommended in my tutorial for QGIS.
+Once I found the data I needed, setting up the map became the next challenge.
+Since I had no prior experience, it took some time to get up to speed and produce a map that I was satisfied with, as shown in Figure above.

-When making this map, I found it much simpler getting a very detailed and prettier map that I could using any Python tools.
+When creating this map, I discovered that it was much easier to creating a highly detailed and visually appealing map than compared to the python tools I have gotten used to using.

-My initial impression of QGIS?
-It’s a tool that possesses immense potential but also overwhelms with an overwhelming array of options.
-The interface is packed with menus, toolbars, and panels, but once you start exploring, everything becomes intuitive.
+My initial impression of QGIS was that it was a tool with immense potential, but it also felt overwhelming due to the sheer number of options available.
+The interface was cluttered with menus, toolbars, and panels, but once I began exploring, everything became intuitive.